Generalized cold-atom simulators for vacuum decay

-To recover a false-vacuum potential, it is essential that the Rabi coupling consists of a constant piece and an oscillatory piece.
-The constant piece generates a cosine potential for the relative phase (see Fig.~\ref{fig:potential}), due to the resulting energy cost of putting the species out of phase with each other.
-This does not allow for vacuum decay, as the state $\varphi=\uppi\varphi_0$ is then unstable rather than metastable.
-As pointed out by \citet{Fialko:2014xba} however, this state can be made metastable by modulating the Rabi coupling.
-This generates an effective potential barrier, allowing for first-order transitions out of the false vacuum, as illustrated in Fig.~\ref{fig:bubble-nucleation}.
+The relative phase in this system, $\phi_\down-\phi_\up$, behaves like a relativistic scalar field, with a potential determined by the coupling $\Omega(t)$.
+To recover a false-vacuum potential, this coupling must contain a constant piece and an oscillating piece.
+The constant piece generates a cosine potential for the relative phase, due to the cost of putting the species out of phase with each other.
+This does not allow vacuum decay, as the antiphase `false vacuum' is then unstable rather than metastable.
+As first pointed out by \citet{Fialko:2014xba} however, this state can be made metastable by modulating the coupling.
+This generates an effective potential barrier, allowing for discontinuous transitions out of the false vacuum (as illustrated in Fig.~\ref{fig:bubble-nucleation}).

-We therefore write the Rabi coupling as~\footnote{Note that we allow this expression to become negative, so that the phase as well as the amplitude of the Rabi coupling are modulated.}

-where $\nu\gg\kappa n/\hbar$ is the modulation frequency, and $\epsilon$ and $\lambda$ are dimensionless parameters controlling the amplitudes of the constant and oscillatory terms.
-Inserting this into Eq.~\eqref{eq:hamiltonian}, we can use the formalism of Ref.~\cite{Goldman:2014xja} to calculate an effective Hamiltonian, valid for $\epsilon\ll1$ and on timescales much longer than $2\uppi/\nu$~\footnote{See Supplemental Material for further details regarding: the time-averaged Hamiltonian; the identification of the true and false vacuum states; the derivation of the relativistic equations of motion; the vacuum fluctuation statistics in the false vacuum; the Euclidean bounce action for our effective relativistic theory; the state initialization protocol; and our lattice simulations.}.
-The false-vacuum potential barrier shown in Fig.~\ref{fig:potential} is generated by quadratic terms in the oscillations, which are of order $\epsilon$.
-The constant part of the coupling must also carry a factor of $\epsilon$ to ensure that the energy difference between the true and false vacua is of the same order of magnitude as the height of the potential barrier; the exact relationship between the two is set by the $\order*{1}$ parameter $\lambda$, where $\lambda\ge1$ is required for metastability, and larger values give longer-lived false vacua.
+We therefore set $\hbar\Omega(t)=2\epsilon n\sqrt{\kappa^2-\Delta^2}+\lambda\hbar\nu\sqrt{2\epsilon}\cos\nu t$, where $\nu\gg\kappa n/\hbar$ is the modulation frequency, and $\epsilon,\lambda$ control the amplitudes of the constant and oscillatory terms~\footnote{Note that $\Omega(t)$ can change sign, modulating the phase as well as the amplitude of the coupling.}.
+Inserting this into Eq.~\eqref{eq:hamiltonian}, we use the formalism of Ref.~\cite{Goldman:2014xja} to calculate an effective Hamiltonian, valid for $\epsilon\ll1$ and on timescales $\gg2\uppi/\nu$~\footnote{See Supplemental Material for details regarding the effective Hamiltonian, vacuum states, relativistic equations of motion, vacuum fluctuations, and Euclidean action.}.
+The false-vacuum barrier stems from quadratic terms in the modulation, which are $\order*{\epsilon}$.
+The constant part of the coupling is also $\order*{\epsilon}$, to ensure the energy difference between vacua is comparable to the barrier height; the exact relationship depends on the $\order*{1}$ parameter $\lambda$, where $\lambda\ge1$ is required for metastability, and larger values give longer-lived false vacua.

-\textbf{\emph{Effective relativistic theory.}}---Our key result concerns the dynamics of the two phase fields $\hat{\phi}_i(\vb*x)$ in the system described above, which are conveniently analyzed in terms of the linear combinations
+\textbf{\emph{Effective relativistic theory.}}---Our key result concerns the phase fields $\hat{\phi}_i(\vb*x)$, which we rewrite as